bstudios/statusfy-status/content/2020-09-10_adamrms-dbissue.md

 ---
 title: "AdamRMS failing to load intermittently"
-description: "AdamRMS's database is experiencing issues which will be resolved in a later maintenance window"
+description: "AdamRMS's database is experiencing issues relating to PDF generation which will be resolved in a later maintenance"
 date:  2020-09-10T05:39:00Z
 severity: "degraded-performance"
 affectedsystems: